Sanjay16C/Probe/README.md

 - Ensure the backend is running and accessible to the frontend.
 - If using an external LLM API (e.g., OpenAI), store the API key securely (e.g., in environment variables).
-- Modify prompt handling logic inside `prompts/` or API routes to adjust LLM behavior.

 ---

 ## 📌 Future Enhancements

 - [ ] Add authentication system
-- [ ] Save user query history
 - [ ] Implement advanced filtering for search results
-- [ ] Add feedback & rating system for answer quality
+- [ ] Light/Dark Mode Toggle** – Seamless switch between light and dark themes.

 ---